gohurali/Motorola_68K_Disassembler/README.md

 # Motorola 68K Disassembler

-**The code for this project has been hidden seperately to prevent academic honesty.**
+**The code for this project has been hidden seperately to prevent academic dishonesty.**

 We created a disassembler for the Motorola 68000 microprocessor using assembly language.
 The purpose of this project is aquiring a deep understanding of 68K assembly and working with input at the bit level.
 Additionally, learn to get a feel of starting and finishing a large scale software project, understanding time management, and software stress testing.